aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 But as always, when you least except it, the ideas start pouring in.
 For me this happened during a singing bowl relaxation (äänimalja-rentoutus in Finnish), During the relaxation I saw vibrating spirals and my finger following them :-D So without further thinking, I started working with the idea straight away.

-**Possible improvements for the controller:**
+**Here are some improvements I would do for the controller:**

-* Covering the copper with a fully 3d printed cover?
-* Smaller copper tape piece for the buttons -> I made them too big so now they also react to touch when touching the cover next to them
-* Smaller arduino/raspberry pi and somehow making the resistor wiring more tight perhaps without the breadboard?
+* I would like to try how the signal changes if the copper would be covered with a fully closed cover.
+The copper is extremely beautiful and it would be a shame to hide it, but the edges of the copper tape pieces are quite fragile and should be covered somehow.
+This could be done also with some transparent plastic.
+Other and more fancy option would be to mill/cut the pieces from actual copper sheet and let them create a green patina.
+Nice!
+* So yes, I learned that the capacitive sensors detect touch also through the cover.
+Due to this I should make the copper pieces for the buttons a lot smaller.
+Now they react when touching the cover near them and even when just hovering my fingers on top of them.
+This creates accidental button presses.
-* Rethinking the aesthetics of the cover and the shape -> more organic texture and material.
-Could the shape be circular?
-To me the shape and material feeling is too "clinical"
+* I would like to rethink the aesthetics of the controller and its shape.
+To me the rectangular shape and sleek white PLA feels too clean and I would like to aim for something more organic and raw in texture.
+What about the shape, could it be circular?
+What about the electronics inside, could it be done with a raspberry pi and somehow making the resistor wiring more tight without the breadboard?

-**Comments about the p5.js and code:**

-* More advanced spirals paths etc -> will continue with this to figure out the logic and math!

-**Other:**
+**Other comments:**

-I enjoyed most of the craftwork and material experience related to this project:
+I enjoyed most of the craftwork related to this project:

 * Making the spiral slider and attaching the copper tape pieces to it.
 Piece by piece it reminded me of an ancient jewelry due to the copper and the scratch marks.
 * Soldering was fun and at some point the ancient jewelry slider turned into a glimmering shrimp!
+I spent a lot of time just staring at the beauty of the materials.
 * Figuring out the wiring from the slider to the Trill craft sensor and then soldering.
-Though it felt almost impossible task to keep the wires deattached from each other, I was extremely happy I managed to pull it of :)
+Though it felt almost impossible task to keep the wires de-attached from each other, I was extremely happy (and relieved) I managed to do it.

-First I had hard time of coming up with a physical computing concept that would work with my p5.js project.
-So once the idea came, I started working with it straight away.
-This project was my very first take on working with electronics so it really put me on my toes.
-For the last minute I was expecting something to fail.
+I have to admit that for the very last minute I was expecting something to fail.
 Hence the surprise of it working without any major errors really drew a big smile on my face!

-\- something about other ideas and future
+There is still a lot develop when it comes to the marriage of my p5.js artwork and the controller.
+I didn’t have a lot of time to work on my artwork and as the interaction worked quite nicely with tracing the spiral, what happened on the screen was not that interesting.
+After the presentation I did some improvements on the p5.js code and to me it feels now more poetic and responsive giving the ”user” a bit more control over the drawing.
+I have more reflection on that process on my *Computational Art and Design* documentation.

+Just to finish off, I want to say I started slowly warming up for physical computing: I kept getting ideas for wacky art projects along the way of creating this controller.
+If I’d have a chance to do this course again, I would create a more independent and experimental project on its own.
+But perhaps there is a chance for me in the future now that working with electronics frightens me less than 1,5 months ago!